Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 The content inset particularly emphasizes any floated blocks on the page.
 To learn how to float blocks, visit Moving blocks.

-Share buttons allow visitors to share content to their social profiles in one click.
+Visitors use Share buttons to share content on their social accounts in one click.
 To learn how to choose which buttons display or to hide them all, visit Adding Share buttons.

-Special customizable Share buttons display on blog posts and product item pages:
+Special customizable Share buttons display on blog posts and product details pages:

-- Use the Share Buttons section of the Style Editor to adjust their size, spacing, color, and style (icon only, solid, outline, or raised).
+- Use the Share Buttons section of Site Styles to adjust their size, spacing, color, and style (icon only, solid, outline, or raised).
 Depending on which style you choose, more tweaks will appear to add labels and adjust the button options.

-- Product item share buttons display with the product details, which you can adjust in the Products: Details section.
+- Product details share buttons display with the product details, which you can adjust in the Products: Details section.
 Hide the icons for product items by unchecking Show Share Buttons.

 - Share buttons always display below blog posts.